davidmattice/Usefull_Documentation/terraform/README.md

 ## Use a NFS share to store Terraform state on a NAS

+Ensure the NAS volume has permissions for the Management node that will be running Terraform.

 Add a mount to **/etc/fstab** so the path is automounted
 ```
 if [ $UID -ne 0 ]; then